CJMiller17/CJMiller17.github.io/blog-week2.md

 ## How do you solve a problem? ##

-I typically try to asses what the problem is.
+I typically try to assess what the problem is.
 How wide is it?
 How tall is it?
 Who has experienced this before?
 Once I get some context of what the problem seems to be, I approximate a potential solution and work backwards.
 If this is what the solution *should* be, how can I works backwards from it to where I am now?
 I then try to break up those steps into bite size pieces and then move forwards, adjusting when necessary.

 ## What methods do you use to help yourself get unstuck? ##